Landscape architecture students working on their laptops during class

 • Stantic, Minneapolis, Minnesota

 In the SDSU landscape architecture program, we use creativity and problem-solving skills to become better stewards of the natural and built environments.
 We enjoy creative problem solving while working both indoors and outdoors.
-We are looking for students with a passion for creativity and the outdoors to join us and learn how to plan and design the parks, campuses, downtowns, streets, trails, plazas, homes and other places our communities are made of.
+We are looking for students with a passion for creativity and the outdoors to join us and learn how to plan and design the parks, campuses, downtowns, streets, trails, plazas, homes and other places that make up our communities.

 Computer Specifications

 Students need to have their own laptop computers with applicable software installed by the beginning of the first-year spring semester.
 Questions?
-Contact Don Burger, associate professor of landscape architecture.
+Contact School of Design.

 Windows 11